rami6/Birthday-Celebrator/README.md

 This code is for LINE chat app.
 But, you can use some parts of this code for the other chat apps' bot services.

 ### Preparation
-Create your LINE Channel in this page: https://developers.line.me/en/ <br/>
+Create a new LINE Channel: https://developers.line.me/en/ <br/>
 Note:
 - Plan -> Developer Trial
 - Use Webhooks -> enabled

+Create a new Google Apps Script project: https://developers.google.com/apps-script/

 ### How it works
 1. Copy this code and paste on your Google Apps Script project